Zero to AI Blog

 Why it matters:

-• Less running around, clear handovers, and fewer “Did that get done?” chats.
+Less running around, clearer handovers and fewer “Did that get done?” chats.

-MID-TRACK (use a bit of data you already have)
+Use a bit of data you already have

-1) Grab what you have: rough covers, herd size, target residual, this week’s weather.
+Grab what you have: rough covers, herd size, target residual and this week’s weather.

 Herd [###], target residual [###], pasture covers: [paste rough list], weather: [short note].
 Suggest a 10-day rotation with break sizes.
 Flag any paddocks that should rest longer or be grazed earlier, and explain why in one line each.